AslanDing/aslanding.github.io/_pages/about.md

 Research Experience
 --------
-1. Explainable AI and Graph Neural network, from Jan.
+1. Explainable AI and Graph Neural network, from Sept.
 2023 to Now
 2. Time Series Contrastive Learning with Adaptive Augmentation, from Jan.
 2023 to Sept.
 2023
 3. Human Mesh Recovery, recover human mesh from a single picture, from July 2019 to Mar.
 2021